 Drive sustainable innovation excellence in your organisation

 In recent years, innovation is no longer recognised as an activity solely performed by startups, but organisations have also started to embrace its countless opportunities.
-As a result of this, employees are being trained to apply numerous tools and techniques to aid in the execution of innovation projects and for the stimulation of entrepreneurial behaviour.
+As a result of this, employees are being trained in innovation management to apply numerous tools and techniques to aid in the execution of innovation projects and for the stimulation of entrepreneurial behaviour.

 To assist these employees, internal innovation professionals are taking up – either formally or informally – the role to support individuals and teams in the application of these tools.
 We refer to them as Innovation Drivers.
 Innovation Drivers are the crucial in stimulating innovative behaviour in the organisation, but often struggle with the question: